uelordi01/basicpolycreator/README.md

 ## Samples:

-* index1.html -> control, move, add markers statically using code
+* index1.html -> creates basic rectangle;
-* index2.html -> add,remove,move and add markers statically using mouse button events
+* index2.html -> creates many rectangles;
+* index3.html -> Implemented picking function to edit the rectangle vertexes.
+* index4.html -> It creates a new vertex  in the nearest segment when the user clicks on the canvas.
+* index5.html -> Select the polygon between many polygons.
+Picking

 ### 3rdParty libraries: